 Small-Group Walking Tour

-This Amsterdam historical tour through the busy Jewish quarter and residential Plantage neighborhood offers a selection of Amsterdam stories from BIPOC, LGBTQ+, Jewish and women’s history.
+This historical tour through the busy Jewish quarter and residential Plantage neighborhood offers a selection of stories from BIPOC, LGBTQ+, Jewish and women’s history.
 It’s the perfect way to get an alternative view of Amsterdam.

 Small-Group Walking Tour

 In 1593, Jewish Amsterdammers began building a community in the relative safety of the city that transformed both the Netherlands and the world.
-Learn about these creative, compassionate, and challenging mavericks and their lasting impact.
+Learn about these creative, compassionate, and challenging mavericks and their impact.

 Small-Group Walking Tour